 These spaces have become increasingly important as the Latino Muslim community grows.
 To explain why Latinos are converting to Islam at faster rates than other demographic groups, the second section of my paper explored three possible points of connection between Latinos and Muslims: historical ties, political ties, and cultural ties.

 Politically, Latinos and Muslims face much of the same discrimination.
-Both are stereotyped as immigrant groups with specific undesirable characteristics–Latinos as violent criminals and Muslims as religious fundamentalists.
+Both are stereotyped as immigrant groups with certain undesirable characteristics–Latinos as violent criminals and Muslims as religious fundamentalists.
 Both of these are, of course, not applicable to the entirety of the population.
-One exciting consequence of both groups’ similar backlash is their mutual respect.
-For example, Latinos display lower levels of Islamophobia than other demographic groups; I argue that this allows Latinos to learn about Islam more quickly in the United States.
+One interesting consequence of both groups’ similar backlash is their mutual respect.
+For example, Latinos display lower levels of Islamophobia than other demographic groups; I argue that this allows Latinos to learn about Islam more easily in the United States.

 Latino converts to Islam highlight a handful of religious doctrines that called them to the faith.
 Most prominent among these is Islam’s strict monotheism, in contrast to Christianity’s concept of the Trinity.
 Converts tend to learn more about Islam’s religious teachings through friends.
 Important groups that connect eventual converts to resources include Latino Muslim organizations, women’s groups, and potentially prisons–although the statistics are unclear.